 In addition, the Group may be the subject of legal claims brought by private parties in connection with alleged non-compliance with these laws, including class action suits in connection with governmental and other investigations and proceedings or lawsuits based upon damages resulting from operations.
-Claims, potential claims and unresolved disputes are open or pending against the Group.
+The Group was named in a securities class action suit in the United States District Court of New Jersey in connection with the various regulatory and enforcement authorities' investigations.
+The District Court issued an order dismissing the suit on 31 July 2020.
+Other claims and unresolved disputes are pending against the Group.
 Any successful claims brought against the Group could result in material damages being awarded against the Group, the cessation of operations, orders to pay compensation or remedial and/or preventative orders.

 The timing and amount of any financial obligations (such as fines, penalties or damages, which could be material) or other consequences, including external costs arising from any of the various investigations and any change in their scope are not possible to predict and estimate at the end of the reporting period.
-The cost of the above investigations and claims and unresolved disputes that are pending against the Group, along with the timing of resolution and potential outcome (including any future financial obligations), are uncertain.
-During the six months ended 30 June 2021, the Group provided for one specific, narrow aspect of these investigations.
+The cost of the above investigations and claims and unresolved disputes that are pending against the Group, along with the timing of resolution and potential outcome (including any future financial obligations), are uncertain and no liabilities have been recognised in relation to these matters.